pakerfeldt/okhttp-signpost/Readme.md

 A [Retrofit][1] extension to [oauth-signpost][2].

+The extension comes with a SigningOkClient helper class to use when building the `RestAdapter`.

-An example of how to use it.
+Here is an example of how to use it:

     RetrofitHttpOAuthConsumer oAuthConsumer = new RetrofitHttpOAuthConsumer(key, secret);
     oAuthConsumer.setTokenWithSecret(token, secret);